mjr-portfolio/ecommerce-app/README.md

 <h1>E-Commerce Web App (React + Flask)</h1>

-A full-stack e-commerce demo application built as part of my software engineering portfolio.
+A fully-featured full-stack e-commerce demo built for my software engineering portfolio.

-The app includes a React frontend (Vite + Styled Components), a Flask backend with authentication and session cookies, PostgreSQL on Railway, and deployment on Vercel.
+This project demonstrates a complete end-to-end e-commerce workflow using a React + Vite frontend, a Flask backend, PostgreSQL on Railway, and Vercel for deployment.

-This project mirrors real production patterns such as session-based auth, protected/admin routes, API organisation with blueprints, reusable UI components, and a clean frontend architecture.
+This project mirrors real production patterns such as session-based auth, protected/admin routes, API organisation with blueprints, reusable UI components, migrations and separation between frontend and backend layers.

-🌍 Live Demo
+<h2>🌍 Live Demo</h2>

 Frontend (Vercel):
 https://ecommerce-app-omega-ruby.vercel.app